 Temple University Pi Alpha Xi National Honor Society (PAX)

 This organization is a national honor society for students of Floriculture, Landscape, and Ornamental Horticulture.
 To be admitted to the society, a student must be a junior or senior, have a cumulative grade point average of at least 2.75, and have a grade point average of at least 3.0 in all horticulture courses.
 Pi Alpha Xi annually supports the Spring Plant Sale in conjunction with the Ambler Arboretum of Temple University, an event that dates back to the earliest days of the campus.
-New student leaders will be elected in Fall 2016.

 Contact Sasha Eisenman at firstname.lastname@example.org